benignware/wp-bootstrap-hooks/README.md

 ) );
 ```

 When using Bootstrap Hooks as a plugin, you should definitely check if the method has been loaded by wrapping function call into a conditional `function_exists`-check.
-See the [Recipes](#recipes)-Section for an example.
+See the [Recipes](#recipes) section for an example.

 ### Forms